-Thanks to the massive beer craze that is sweeping the world, it would be a shame to miss out on visiting some of the world’s best beer cities and learning more about the history and culture of beer.
+Even if you’re not a big beer drinker, it would be a shame to miss out on some of the world’s best beer cities to visit to learn more about the history and culture of beer.
 Not only will traveling to these great beer cities make you a more well-rounded beer aficionado, it will give you serious street-cred with your friends when they hear you’ve tackled Oktoberfest and drank your weight in Guinness in Ireland.

 There are so many ways for beer lovers to explore and enjoy beer around the world.
 There are international beer festivals, microbreweries popping up everywhere, and beer gardens to enjoy.
 Here are some of our favorite destinations around the world for beer.

 Top Beer Destinations Around the World

 The Pacific Northwest is well-known for their hops, particularly because more than 97% of all hop production in the world comes from the Pacific Northwest.
 So it’s no surprise that Portland, Oregon, is one of the world’s best beer cities to visit.

 Portland is home to some well-loved brands like Breakside Brewery, Deschutes Brewery, Culmination Brewing, and Full Sail Brewing Co.
 In fact, there are more microbreweries per capita in Portland than in any other city in the world, and most of them welcome visitors with open arms.

 If you’re going to Portland for the beer, be sure to stay downtown so you can walk and cab it to many of the popular microbreweries.
 You can walk right in and try their tasting trays or make an appointment for a tour.
 Some even have outdoor beer gardens and food trucks.